 Although these receive government funding, they are autonomous – meaning they can strategise, innovate, and differentiate themselves as they pursue excellence in education, research, and service.
 Example: National University of Singapore (NUS), Singapore Management University (SMU)

-Although privately funded, these institution receive government funding for students to pursue subsidised part-time or full-time degrees.
+Although privately funded, these institutions receive government funding for students to pursue subsidised part-time or full-time degrees.
 Example: Singapore University of Social Sciences (SUSS, formerly known as SIM University)

 3. Polytechnic Institutions